Foods to relieve cough and cold

 What foods help stop coughing?

-Honey, ginger, and turmeric effectively soothe a cough.
+Honey, ginger, and turmeric may offer symptomatic relief for a cough.
 Their anti-inflammatory properties help reduce irritation and inflammation caused by coughing.
+Warm broths and teas can also help soothe the throat and loosen mucus.

 Which fruits help relieve cough and cold symptoms?